 Seagulls can cause a number of problems increasingly in urban areas, this can include noise, mess from droppings, damage to properties, blocking gas flues with nesting materials and diving and swooping at people and animals.

-The council does not have a duty to deal with seagulls, however there are some steps that you can take to deter seagulls.
+We do not have a duty to deal with seagulls, however there are some steps that you can take to deter seagulls.

 What you can do on a daily basis

 - remove any possible food sources including pet food and accessible household waste

 - keep your rubbish in bins until the day of collection wherever practical

 - make sure your bins have secured lids